iauker01/InterFact/Documentation/Development.md

   • Firebase - Stores the latest state for each intersection for system access

-  • Angular - Front end development
+  • Angular - Front-end development

-  • ArcGIS - Plugin to overlay status on map
+  • ArcGIS - Plugin to overlay status on a map

-# Replicating Development Enviornment:
+# Replicating Development Environment:

 ## Manually:
 1. Download [Anaconda](https://www.anaconda.com/download/success) with python version 3.12